 - Transparent pool metrics.
 Good providers publish pool sizes, geographic coverage maps, and supported proxy types.
 Vague claims without specifics are red flags.

 - Success rate benchmarks.
 Ask for or test success rates against your specific target sites.
-Overall success rate claims are meaningless — what matters is performance against the sites you need to access.
+Overall success rate claims are meaningless.
+What matters is performance against the sites you need to access.

 - Ethical sourcing.
-For residential proxies, verify that the provider obtains consent from device owners whose IPs are in the pool.
+For residential proxies, verify the provider obtains consent from device owners whose IPs are in the pool.
 Ethically sourced pools may be smaller but carry zero legal risk for you.

 - Authentication options.
 Username/password and IP allowlisting should both be available.
 Providers offering only IP authentication limit your deployment flexibility.